MaximeFth/Machine_learning_2020/README.md

 # CS-433 Machine Learning Project 1
+### Abstract
+In 2013, the discovery of Higgs boson is acknowledged by the Nobel prize in physics.
+With data provided by the ATLAS experiment at CERN, Higgs classification task became an  interesting  challenge.
+For  this  purpose,  several  machine learning  models  are  tested.
+Our  best  model  achieves  0.8  of accuracy.
 ### Prerequisites

 This project runs on python3 and requires as external library: numpy, matplotlib